AUSAXS/AUSAXS/README.md

 *	Consider removing all bounds checks (or maybe use a compile-flag to enable them)

 ## ScatteringHistogram:
-*	Optional argument of q-values to calculate I(q) for - this would remove the necessity of splicing in the IntensityFitter
 *	Take a closer look at the form factor
 *	Convert `a` to a more sensible output (units)